NHTSA Warns Against Drinking and Driving on Super Bowl Sunday

 The National Highway Traffic Safety Administration (NHTSA) is raising awareness about increased drunk driving associated with Super Bowl Sunday.
 The federal agency launched its annual “Fans Don’t Let Fans Drive Drunk” campaign to remind drivers about the dangers of drunk driving, highlighting the fact that Super Bowl Sunday is no exception for this behavior.

-Drunk driving claims the lives of 10,625 people every year in the U.S., which averages about one death every 51 minutes.
+Auto accidents caused by drunk driving claims the lives of 10,625 people every year in the U.S., which averages about one death every 51 minutes.
 The NHTSA is reminding drivers everywhere that operating a vehicle with a blood-alcohol content over .08 is illegal, and violators will be arrested, charged and prosecuted.

 While Super Bowl Sunday is not the worst day in California for drunk driving crashes, the number of incidents continue to grow each year and represent a significant increase from other Sundays throughout the year.